jgrassler/talks/monasca-onboarding/src/main.md

   Ansible, Chef, Docker, Helm or Kubernetes experience, by all means lets talk.
   More ways to set up Monasca are always a good thing.

-* Documentation is always a sore point.
+* Documentation is another a sore point.
 We've got a few very good pieces of documentation, such as the plugin development guide for `monasca-agent`, but we've also got some parts of Monasca where we have little to no documentation.
 If you happen to discover how one of these undocumented